mengsarah/how-to-lean/appendix-lean.md

 #eval f(1) -- result: 2
 ```

-You can use parentheses if it makes things clearer, but a lot of Lean function calls that you will see in this class will look more like this (without the #eval):
+You can use parentheses for one argument if it makes things clearer, and you will want to use parentheses for complex function calls, but a lot of the more simple Lean function calls that you will see in this class look more like this (without the #eval):

 ```lean
 #eval f 1